 On-Tap Cataloging of Fine Art Collections: Blockchain and NFC Making it Easy for Art Collectors

-You start to realize that art being it’s own reward is not confined to the picture on your wall.
-It is multi-dimensional, draws you in, and envelopes.
+You start to realize that art, being its own reward, is not confined to the picture on your wall.
+It is multi-dimensional, draws you in, and envelops.

 You realize that with art collecting, managing your collection can be a headache.